cfe-lab/CFEIntact/docs/workflow.md

 Determines presence and possible intactness of HIV Packaging Signal Region.

 Based on the alignment, HIVIntact locates the PSI region in the input sequence and checks its length.
-For lengths smaller than [tolerable](cuttofs.md), this step reports an error with code `PackagingSignalDeletion`.
+For lengths smaller than the [tolerable limit](cuttofs.md), an error with code `PackagingSignalDeletion` is reported.

 ### RRE check